 Weight gain after developing breast cancer worsens prognosis

 The majority of studies that have investigated the influence of weight gain after diagnosis have concluded that weight gain reduces survival compared to no weight gain:

-- A 2015 U.S. study reported that women with ER+ disease who had a pre- to post-diagnosis weight gain (measured at approximately the two-year mark) of at least 10% were more likely to experience late recurrence (more than five years after diagnosis) of breast cancer.
+- A U.S. study found that women with ER+ disease who had a pre- to post-diagnosis weight gain (measured at approximately the two-year mark) of at least 10% were more likely to experience late recurrence (more than five years after diagnosis) of breast cancer.

 - A U.S. study investigated the effects of weight gain on survival among 1,436 women diagnosed with breast cancer during 1996 or 1997.
 The women, who were followed through year-end 2005, were interviewed soon after diagnosis and approximately five years later.
 Weight was recorded for each decade of adult life, in addition to one year before diagnosis, at diagnosis, one year after diagnosis, and at the end of follow up.
 Compared with those who remained within 5% of their prediagnosis weight, women who gained more than 10% were 2.7 times less likely to survive.
 This effect was more pronounced during the first two years after diagnosis, among women who had been overweight before diagnosis, and for women who had gained at least 3 kg (6.6 lbs) in adulthood before diagnosis.

 - A large prognostic Chinese study including 5,042 breast cancer patients aged 20 to 75 reported that women who gained at least 5 kg (11 lbs) had higher mortality than those who maintained their weight after diagnosis.
 The women were followed for a median of 46 months.